automl/neps/docs/reference/optimizers.md

 # Optimizer Configuration

-## 1 What optimizer is good for my problem - an introduction to Multi-Fidelity and Priors?
+## 1 What optimizer works best for my problem?

+NePS provides both a modular system to build your own optimizer and a set of predefined optimizers from the literature.

-When presented with a machine learning problem, there are often ways to make the optimization process easier than just searching the entire pipeline space at full compute.
-The two most common ways to make things easier are by using small scale proxies ([Multi-Fidelity](#11-multi-fidelity-mf)) and intuition ([Priors](#12-priors)).
+Besides a completely uninformed search, there are two main ways to improve the optimization process: using small scale proxies ([Multi-Fidelity](#11-multi-fidelity-mf)) and intuition ([Priors](#12-priors)).

 ### 1.1 Multi-Fidelity (MF)

-Multi-Fidelity optimization leverages the idea of running an AutoML problem on a small scale, which is cheaper and faster, to get an idea of what could work.
-This could mean training a model for a shorter time, using only a subset of the training data, or a smaller model entirely.
-From these 'low fidelity' runs, MF-algorithms can infer which configurations are likely to perform well on the full problem, before actually investing larger compute amounts.
+Multi-Fidelity means running a small scale version of the problem, which is cheaper and faster, to get an idea of what could work.
+This could mean training models for a shorter time, using only a subset of the training data, or a smaller model entirely.
+From these *low fidelity* runs, MF-algorithms can infer which configurations are likely to perform well on the full problem.

 For a more detailed explanation of Multi-Fidelity and a list of NePS-optimizers using MF please refer [here](../reference/search_algorithms/multifidelity.md).

 ### 1.2 Priors

 Optimization with Priors is used, when there already exists an intuition for what region or specific value of a hyperparameter _could_ work well.
 This intuition could come from expert knowledge or previous experiments.
 By providing this intuition as Prior (knowledge) to the optimizer, it can prioritize these most promising regions of the search space, potentially saving a lot of compute.

 For a more detailed explanation of Priors and a list of NePS-optimizers using Priors please refer [here](../reference/search_algorithms/prior.md).

 ## 2 NePS Optimizer Selection